 In the summer of 2019, The Landmark Society completed a historic resources survey of the Village of Avon.
 This project was funded through a Preserve New York grant to the Village of Avon.
 Preserve NY is a signature grant program of the New York State Council on the Arts and the Preservation League of New York State.
-Preserve New York is made possible with the support of Governor Andrew M. Cuomo and the New York State Legislature.
+Preserve New York is made possible with the support of the Office of the Governor and the New York State Legislature.

 Our recommendations from that project (presented in the report below) included the creation of a National Register historic district.